Deforestation

-Deforestation or forest clearance is the removal of a forest or stand of trees from land that is then converted to non-forest use.
+Deforestation or forest clearance is the removal and destruction of a forest or stand of trees from land that is then converted to non-forest use.
 Deforestation can involve conversion of forest land to farms, ranches, or urban use.
-The most concentrated deforestation occurs in tropical rainforests.
 About 31% of Earth's land surface is covered by forests at present.
-This is one-third less than the forest cover before the expansion of agriculture, a half of that loss occurring in the last century.
-Between 15 million to 18 million hectares of forest, an area the size of Bangladesh, are destroyed every year.
+This is one-third less than the forest cover before the expansion of agriculture, with half of that loss occurring in the last century.
 On average 2,400 trees are cut down each minute.
+Estimates vary widely as to the extent of deforestation in the tropics.
+In 2019, nearly a third of the overall tree cover loss, or 3.8 million hectares, occurred within humid tropical primary forests.
+These are areas of mature rainforest that are especially important for biodiversity and carbon storage.